 If you are a member of UoB staff and you publish an article, book, book chapter, conference article or any other research output, we want to pu it in our repository if possible.

 If you have any questions or problems contact email@example.com for help.

 Directories exist to facilitate access to all repositories wherever they are based and whatever the subject.

 The Open Access reading list provides links to the key directories.

 Tools exist in order to search these Open Access repositories.
 The major examples are provided on the OA reading list.

-The other main vehicle for reducing the barriers to research results has been the introduction of online open access journals.
+Other than repositories, the main vehicle for reducing the barriers to research results has been the introduction of online open access journals.
 Unlike the traditional system of financing journals, the costs are not paid by the reader (or their library), so they are free for anyone to read.
 They are still peer-reviewed and quality-controlled in the same way as traditional journals, and many journals are now hybrid - they have some open access articles, and some that you have to be a subscriber to read, but all go through the same submission process.

-The University of Bedfordshire is participating in both the Wiley OnlineOpen and Springer Compact Open Access agreements.
+The University of Bedfordshire is participating in the Wiley, Springer, Elsevier and Cambridge Core agreements.
 This enables academics and researchers to publish in the participating journals at no cost to the author as the Article Processing Charge (APC) is paid for as part of the journal collection subscription paid for by the University.

 UoB authors can publish OA in 2 ways: